Is living in texas a good idea?

-Another tempting reason to move to Texas is affordable housing, which allows you to live big even on a relatively low income.
-Check out these more affordable Austin suburbs to live in to get an idea of what you can afford and see if you can buy an apartment or a house.
+Affordable housing allows you to live big even on a relatively low income.
+Check out these more affordable Austin suburbs to get an idea of what you can afford and see if you can buy an apartment or a house.
 As an industrial center, Texas has a lot of Fortune 500 companies with regional headquarters or operations in the state.
 You can expect short travel times and periods of heavy traffic that last less and are less intense than traditional rush hours.

 Tonia Baldy